 As noted above, the epipophyses are the insertion points of the largest and longest epaxial muscles in birds, whereas in crocodilians the epipophyses are non-existent, and no major muscles insert above the postzygapophyses (Tsuihiji, 2004).
 Epipophyses are found in most, though not all, sauropods and theropods.
-For example, they are absent in the titanosaurs Malawisaurus (pers. obs., MJW; Gomani, 2005, figure 8) and Isisaurus, (Figure 7.3); but their presence in other titanosaurs such as Rapetosaurus Curry Rogers and Forster, 2001 (Curry Rogers and Forster, 2001, figure 3A) and Saltasaurus Bonaparte and Powell, 1980 (Powell, 1992, figure 5) and in outgroups such as Giraffatitan (Figure 7.4) and Camarasaurus (Osborn and Mook, 1921, plate LXVII, figure 9; McIntosh et al., 1996a, figure 29) indicates that their absences in Malawisaurus and Isisaurus, if not due to damage to the material, represent secondary losses.
+For example, they are absent in the titanosaurs Malawisaurus (pers. obs., MJW; Gomani, 2005, figure 8) and Isisaurus (Fig. 7.3); but their presence in other titanosaurs such as Rapetosaurus Curry & Forster, 2001 (Curry & Forster, 2001, figure 3A), and Saltasaurus Bonaparte & Powell, 1980 (Powell, 1992, figure 5) and in outgroups such as Giraffatitan (Fig. 7.4) and Camarasaurus (Osborn & Mook, 1921, plate LXVII, figure 9; McIntosh et al., 1996a, figure 29) indicates that their absences in Malawisaurus and Isisaurus, if not due to damage to the material, represent secondary losses.
+Not all muscles leave diagnostic traces on the skeleton, so the absence of epipophyses does not mean that the epaxial muscles that insert above the postzygapophyses were absent.
+It is worth noting that the available material of Malawisaurus and Isisaurus pertains to relatively small individuals; perhaps the forces exerted by the epaxial muscles were not enough to produce distinctive scarring of the bone that we would recognize as epipophyses.

 The existence of epipophyses on the cervical vertebrae of most sauropods, together with those in theropods and birds, suggests that epaxial muscles were inserting above the postzygapophyses at least by the origin of Saurischia.
-Epipophyses are also known in basal ornithischians, e.g., Lesothosaurus Galton, 1978 (Sereno, 1991, figure 8A) and Heterodontosaurus Crompton and Charig, 1962 (Santa Luca, 1980, figure 5A), and also in the basal pterosaur Rhamphorhynchus Meyer, 1846 (Bonde and Christiansen, 2003, figures 6-9), suggesting that these insertion points were in use at the base of Dinosauria and possibly Ornithodira.
+Epipophyses are also known in basal ornithischians, e.g., Lesothosaurus Galton, 1978 (Sereno, 1991b, figure 8A) and Heterodontosaurus Crompton & Charig, 1962 (Santa Luca, 1980, figure 5A), and also in the basal pterosaur Rhamphorhynchus Meyer, 1846 (Bonde & Christiansen, 2003, figures 6-9), suggesting that these insertion points were in use at the base of Dinosauria and possibly Ornithodira.

-In sauropods, the size and location of the epipophyses is variable: in C8 of Giraffatitan, the epipophyses are approximately half as high above the centrum as the neurapophysis (Figure 7.4); in anterior cervicals of Erketu, the epipophyses are equally as high as the tips of the neural spines (Figure 7.5), although the spines are higher in posterior cervicals.
-It is possible that in the posterior cervicals of some Apatosaurus ajax Marsh, 1877 specimens, the epipophyses are higher than the metapophyses (Figure 7.1), but it is difficult to be sure as the vertebrae that seem to most closely approach this condition are at least partly reconstructed in plaster (Barbour, 1890, figure 1).
-In any event, it is clear from preserved sequences of Apatosaurus cervicals (Gilmore, 1936, plate XXIV; Upchurch et al., 2005, plate 1) that in this genus the neural spines are proportionally higher relative to the epipophyses in the anterior cervicals than in the posterior.
+In sauropods, the size and location of the epipophyses is variable: in C8 of Giraffatitan, the epipophyses are approximately half as high above the centrum as the neurapophysis (Fig. 7.4); in anterior cervicals of Erketu, the epipophyses are equally as high as the tips of the neural spines (Fig. 7.5), although the spines are higher in posterior cervicals.
+It is possible that in the posterior cervicals of some Apatosaurus ajax Marsh, 1877 specimens, the epipophyses are higher than the metapophyses (Fig. 7.1), but it is difficult to be sure as the vertebrae that seem to most closely approach this condition are at least partly reconstructed in plaster (Barbour, 1890, figure 1).
+In any event, it is clear from preserved sequences of Apatosaurus cervicals (Gilmore, 1936, plate XXIV; Upchurch, Tomida & Barrett, 2005, plate 1) that in this genus the neural spines are proportionally higher relative to the epipophyses in the anterior cervicals than in the posterior.
 The trend is opposite in Erketu, in which the epipophyses increasingly dominate neural spines anteriorly.
 This further demonstrates the variety of different mechanical strategies used by different sauropods to support their long necks.
-In those sauropods without ostensible epipophyses, it can not necessarily be concluded that muscles did not insert above the postzygapophyses: phylogenetic bracketing suggests that they did, but the insertions are not marked by obvious scars or processes and these muscles were probably less important than those attached to the spine.
+In those sauropods without ostensible epipophyses, phylogenetic bracketing nevertheless suggests that muscles did insert above the postzygapophyses, but the insertions are not marked by obvious scars or processes and these muscles were probably less important than those attached to the spine.

-Cervical Ribs
+Cervical ribs